Marharyta Fefilava

 Fefilova is a regular player on the Euro Tour and the Baltic Pool League.
-In 2017, she became the number one ranked player on the Euro Tour for the first time after winning two Tour events, the Dutch Open and the Portugal Open.
-In 2019, she reached three finals, bringing her career total to six finals on the Euro Tour.
-Fefilova alongside Yana Shut were the first Belarusian billiard players to receive state funding.
+She has been the number one ranked player on the Euro Tour after winning two Tour events in 2017, the Dutch Open and the Portugal Open.

 Career

-Junior career (2011–2014)
+Early career

 Fefilova saw her first success in 2011 when she played in her first national eight-ball competition where she reached the semi-finals.
 The following year, she won her first national championship title in the junior women's championships in nine-ball and first participated in the European Girls Championships ten-ball competition, reaching the quarter-finals.
 In October, she won the final of the Belarusian eight-ball championship against Yana Shut.
 The following season, she succeeded in winning two competitions at the national women's championships.
 In the eight-ball final, she defeated Anastasiya Tumilovich 4–1 and in nine-ball, she won 5–0 against Natalya Kozlovsky.

 In early 2013, victories followed in the Belarusian under-18 championship and the nine-ball cup competition.
 Later that season she first competed in the nine-ball Baltic Pool League held in Tartu and reached the final where she won 7–4 against Agnė Jarušauskaitė.
 Shortly after, she also won the ten-ball national championship.
 In the 2013 European Girls Championships, Fjafilawa twice reached the quarter-finals.
 In September, Fefilova defeated Simona Milišauskaitė to win her second Baltic Pool League championship in Riga, Latvia.

 In March 2014, Fefilova became the Belarusian under-18 champion in the disciplines of both eight-ball and nine-ball.
 Fjafilawa played in the 2014 European Pool Championship, entering the main women's nine-ball competition for the first time, however, she lost to defending champion Jasmin Ouschan 8–7.
 She also entered the junior events, reaching the semi-final of the eight-ball competition, and reached the final of the nine-ball competition, losing 3–6 to Dianna Khodjaeva.
 Fjafilawa competed for the junior national team at both the 2014 and 2015 European Girls Championships, where the team reached the semi-finals in 2014.